 Possessing training in political science has advanced her analytical thinking skills, more specifically, the ability to understand components of complex problems and synthesise themes from these complex issues.
 These skills have been beneficial in her work as a researcher where she has been involved in analysing a diversity of data sets.

-Eunice was previously based at the National University of Singapore for seven years: as Editor at the Energy Studies Institute; and prior to that, as Editor and Head of the Journals Division at NUS Press.
-She was previously Team Leader (Journals Content Management) at John Wiley and Sons, and Assistant Senior Editor at Marshall Cavendish.
+Eunice is Head of Content & Communications for the Lien Centre for Social Innovation and Deputy Editor of its flagship online platform, Social Space.
+She previously held the dual appointments of Editorial Consultant for the Lien Centre and Adjunct Editor at the Centre for Liveable Cities.
+Prior to that, Eunice worked at the National University of Singapore for seven years: as Editor at the Energy Studies Institute; and before that, as Editor and Head of the Journals Division at NUS Press.
+She has also worked at publishing firms, including John Wiley & Sons, where she was Team Leader (Journals Content Management); and at Marshall Cavendish, where she served as Assistant Senior Editor.
 Eunice obtained her B.A. (with merit) from NUS’s Faculty of Arts and Social Sciences, majoring in Sociology and European Studies (French).

 Under the pen-name “Rachel Tey”, she is the author of the middle-grade action fantasy adventure books, Tea in Pajamas and Tea in Pajamas: Beyond Belzerac, published by Marshall Cavendish.
-When not busy editing, writing, or conducting book readings, Eunice enjoys classical music and medieval European history.
+She sometimes visits schools on book tours or to conduct creative writing workshops.

 Han is interested in a spectrum of sociocultural issues in contemporary and historical societies, particularly in relation to social organisation and change, empowerment, and identity formation.
 The research he has undertaken includes the relevance of museums in addressing community-interest issues; the transmission and transformation of meaning in historical objects through non-textual communication; and non-financial factors in the transfer of wealth through the construct of “ritual economy”.
 His experience in managing academic, commercial, and other projects has brought him to many locations, not least to windowless storage rooms and frigid libraries, the open fields of rural China, and other situations where the mundane, curious, and fascinating come together in unexpected ways.